JudeIbeekeocha/Machine-Learning-Projects/README.md

 ## Overview

-In this repository, you will find implementations and explanations of various machine learning algorithms used for financial data analysis.
+In this repository, you will find implementations of various machine-learning algorithms used for financial data analysis.
 The algorithms covered include:

 - Linear Regression
 - Multiple Linear Regression